 a day, typically for just 2-4 euros.
 Check out the selection at Študentska prehrana.

-If you are a citizen of Bosnia and Herzegovina, Montenegro, Kosovo, Macedonia or Serbia, you might be eligible for a scholarship that covers living costs to the amount of 700 euros per month (and tuition if you are not eligible for a waiver).
-Here is this year's call for applications, and this is an unofficial summary of the call for applications.
+If you are a citizen of Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro or Serbia and you finished your Bachelor's degree in your home country, you might be eligible for a scholarship that covers living costs to the amount of 700 euros per month (and tuition if you are not eligible for a waiver).
+Here is this year's call for applications (it's in Slovenian, but there is an unofficial English translation).

 It is also quite easy for our students to get a part-time

 job as a programmer, tutor etc. – it helps cover

 the expenses, and it's a great way to boost your CV and smooth your transition into the workforce.
 Note that if you are not a EU citizen, you can only work if you have a valid work permit.

 Note that you will also need health insurance.
 You can find some useful information here.